How To Make Compost in a Few Weeks and What To Compost

 Healthier soil, better plants and contributing to a natural environment are all benefits of making compost with a Mantis ComposTumbler.

-- Your own home-made compost is completely safe and natural.
-It will not harm kids, pets, or the environment.
+- Homemade compost is safe and natural.
+It doesn’t harm kids, pets, or the environment.

-- Compost is a mega-boost for plants.
-They grow bigger, produce bigger yields, and more beautiful flowers.
+- Compost is a mega-boost for plants, encouraging robust growth, increased yields and more eye-catching flowers.

-- Compost makes your plants more resistant to disease.
+- Compost helps your plants build resistance against disease.

 - Compost bulks-up thin, sandy soil, giving it more substance and texture to support hardy root growth.

-- Use compost to top-dress new and existing lawns for thicker, healthier grass.
-On a newly seeded lawn, spread a thin layer of compost as top dressing.
-For an existing lawn, aerate first then spread the compost.
+- On a newly seeded lawn, spread a thin layer of compost as top dressing.
+For an existing lawn, aerate first, then spread the compost.
 You’ll get thicker, healthier grass.

 Compost is that wonderful combination of microscopic mineral particles and decomposed organic material that makes your garden thrive.
 Composting is what gardeners do to control, or assist, the naturally occurring decaying of organic matter.